 I learned a lot of things about MLK’s assassination that I hadn’t previously been aware of.
-I’ve never bothered to really delve into recent history, like with civil rights and stuff — I think on some level I’m extremely uncomfortable with the realization that people I know and love (like my parents) were alive during this era and more than likely perpetuating (even if through inaction) the racism and bigotry that resisted desegregation and equal rights.
-There’s something nauseating about knowing that your parents didn’t stand on the right side of history, and possibly didn’t “stand” at all during that time — they may have just ducked their heads and tried to ignore it all.
+I’ve never bothered to really delve into recent history, like with civil rights and stuff– I think on some level I’m extremely uncomfortable with the realization that people I know and love (like my parents) were alive during this era and more than likely perpetuating (even if through inaction) the racism and bigotry that resisted desegregation and equal rights.
+There’s something nauseating about knowing that your parents didn’t stand on the right side of history, and possibly didn’t “stand” at all during that time– that they may have just ducked their heads and tried to ignore it all.

 Anyway, I learned MLK was in Memphis for the Sanitation Workers Strike, and that the Memphis Sanitation Workers went on strike two years after attempting to organize.
 They had gone on strike right after organizing, but were coaxed back to work with the promise that their working conditions would improve and their demands would be discussed once they went back to work.
 That didn’t happen.

 Their wages were so low that even at full time hours, a Sanitation worker still qualified for welfare.
 Employees had no health insurance, sick leave, or vacation leave.
 They did not receive sick pay.
 If they were injured on the job, they were fired.
-The strike occurred specifically after a malfunctioning truck — that the employees had repeatedly notified management about — was not repaired or decommissioned and ended up brutally crushing two employees.
+The strike occurred specifically after a malfunctioning truck (which the employees repeatedly notified management about) was not repaired or decommissioned and ended up brutally crushing two employees.
 So 1,300 garbage men went on strike.

 Striking sanitation workers.